Special Interest Grants: Mental Health Research - Benjamin R. Brown and Charles G. Brown Funds

 Funding uses: Behavioral, Biomedical

-Location of project: Counties in Virginia: Accomack County, Chesapeake city, Franklin city, Isle of Wight County, Norfolk city, Northampton County, Portsmouth city, Suffolk city, Virginia Beach city Expand all
+Location of project: Counties in Virginia: Accomack County, Chesapeake city, Franklin city, Isle of Wight County, Norfolk city, Northampton County, Portsmouth city, Suffolk city, Virginia Beach city Show all

 The Hampton Roads Community Foundation connects you with charitable causes to improve life in our region.
 The community foundation manages permanent funds created by people from all walks of life.
 Its mission is to inspire philanthropy and transform the quality of life in southeastern Virginia.

 The Benjamin R. Brown and Charles G. Brown funds support organizations conducting mental health research to help people lead better lives.